Abebe-Woldetsadik/Feedback-System/README.md

 Can generate reports or summaries from feedback data.
 Director logs in → System shows all feedback records with summary tools.

-Admin manages users → Assigns teachers, students, and directors to appropriate groups with permissions.
+Admin manages users → Assigns teachers, and directors to appropriate groups with permissions.